 He continued: the resignations have exposed the divisions in the Conservative Party but also a tactical split within the Brexiteers, as Michael Gove and Andrea Leadsom want to get out of the EU with Brexit in any form and pick up the pieces afterwards.

-Evan Davis’ guest on Newsnight Sarah Wollaston described Theresa May’s action as listening to business and she has ‘put the economy first’, which betrays the real problem – the country is not first but the economy a.k.a. corporate international business.
+Evan Davis’ guest on Newsnight Sarah Wollaston described Theresa May’s action as listening to business and she has ‘put the economy first’.
+This betrays the real problem – the country is not first but the economy a.k.a. corporate international business.
+This was always the reason for joining the E.E.C. – the precursor of the EU.
 However, the economy is doing well since the Brexit vote.
-Many journalists are unable to unpick the arguments in their desire to keep to their previously scripted questions.
+Many journalists are unable to unpick the arguments in their desire to keep to their previously-scripted questions.

 The UK has already recovered its sovereignty and the EU needs to be reminded that it cannot treat us as a vassal state, and our own negotiators need to be reminded not to behave as if we are a vassal state.
 The UK negotiators should not repeat the mistakes of the past and negotiate away our sovereignty again.